zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 * To debug your variables, there is a special make target called **vars** that will output to /tmp/vars.json.

-* WARNING: Rebuilding an environment that is not fresh install has proven to be unreliable: Networks, Subnets, IPs, and Routers do not behave.
+* WARNING: Rebuilding an environment that is not a fresh Linux install has proven to be unreliable: Networks, Subnets, IPs, and Routers do not behave.
   We recommend that you re-image a minimal system and start from scratch.

-Building Makefile
+Building with Make
 ==================

 Overview of Execution